Egyptian Health Department reports 3 more COVID-19 cases

-SOUTHEAST, Ill.
-(KFVS) - The Egyptian Health Department was notified on July 29 of three Southeastern Illinois residents who have tested positive for COVID-19.
+SOUTHEAST ILLINOIS (KFVS) - The Egyptian Health Department was notified on August 1 of three Southeastern Illinois residents who have tested positive for COVID-19.

 The individuals include: